A New Framework for Convex Clustering in Kernel Spaces: Finite Sample Bounds, Consistency and Performance Insights: Experiments

-\textbf{Ablation Study on Lymphoma Dataset.} We assess our algorithm's performance by applying KCC on the Lymphoma microarray dataset \citep{li2018feature}.
+We assess our algorithm's performance by applying KCC on the Lymphoma microarray dataset \cite{li2018feature}.
 It comprises 96 instances and 4026 features, all of which are discrete.
 In total, there were 9 classes, two or three of which had very few instances belonging to them.
 Since the variables were all discrete, we did not standardise the dataset.

 We used the Gaussian kernel as the feature map.
-The weights were chosen similarly to were done for the synthetic dataset.
+The weights were chosen similarly to what was done for the synthetic dataset.
 The Kernel bandwidth $\sigma_1$, ADMM convergence controlling variable $\rho$, fusion penalty $\gamma$, and $\sigma_2$, all were chosen appropriately after proper tuning.
 Kernel Convex Clustering was then applied on the datasets.
-Using agglomerative clustering and an elbow plot, we get that the optimal number of clusters in this case is 7, as shown in Figure \ref{elbowlymphoma}.
+Using agglomerative clustering and an elbow plot, we get that the optimal number of clusters in this case is 7, as shown in Figure~\ref{fig:elbow_lymphoma}.
 Originally, there were 9 clusters, but here we get 7, which does not seem to be a problem, as one or two clusters had just 3 to 4 points in it.
 So the clusters were merged to minimise the entire fit of the data.
 After getting the number of clusters, we get the corresponding cluster identities for all points, and then compute the NMI values for the Lymphoma by comparing the original and the experimental cluster identities.
 The NMI value reported in this case is 0.778.
-The NMI values for the other methods are given in Table \ref{syn-table}.
-The comparative study of the t-SNE plots for the Lymphoma dataset is demonstrated in Figure \ref{fig:tsne_lymphoma}.
+The NMI values for the other methods are given in Table~\ref{tab:benchmarks}.
+The comparative study of the t-SNE plots for the Lymphoma dataset is demonstrated in Figure~\ref{fig:lymphoma_tsne}.